-To maximise these benefits for residents, Council has invested in effective planning tools, inspection and maintenance routines and renewal programs for this 'green infrastructure' just as it does for built assets.
+To maximise these benefits for residents we have invested in effective planning tools, inspection and maintenance routines and renewal programs for this 'green infrastructure' just as we do for our built assets.

 Street trees are important

 Although street trees are only one component of our city’s urban forest, they are extremely important public assets and there are many reasons why we value them.

 For more details on the contribution of street trees please refer to the Newcastle Urban Forest Background Paper (PDF).

 Damage to Public Trees

 Damaging (includes poisoning), disturbing or removing a tree can be a breach of the NSW Local Government Act 1993, Protection of Environmental Operations Act 1997 and/or the Environment Planning and Assessment Act 1979.